manucho007/Angularfire-practice/README.md

 # List of projects with Angular 4,5 and Firestore
 <ul>
   <li>Intro to Firestore</li>
-  <li>Authentication with Firestore and Multistep Password Auth with Firebase and Reactive Forms</li>
+  <li>Authentication with Firestore and Multistep Password Auth with Firebase and Reactive Forms with Push notifications</li>
   <li>Lazy loading Angular 4</li>
   <li>Share data through components</li>
   <li>Star Review System with Firestore</li>